 European maritime policy

-The Mission Boards consist of scientists, entrepreneurs, politicians and representatives of civil society who work together to develop strategies and concrete projects.
+The Mission Boards consist of scientists, entrepreneurs, politicians and representatives of civil society who work together to develop strategies and propose concrete projects.
 There are five central thematic areas for the missions:

-4. climate-neutral and smart cities (Climate-Neutral and Smart Cities); and
+4. Climate-Neutral and Smart Cities; and

 European Ocean Pact